ProLoser/Flexbox.less/README.md

 [A fun demo in 2009 syntax](http://flexiejs.com/playground/) (try setting box-flex to 1)

+## Examples

+Checkout the [examples files](EXAMPLES.md) if you want an idea of what sort of benefits you are getting.

 ## Contribute

 I will slowly be adding every flexbox property as I find a few spare minutes here and there.
 But if you are impatient